Help! My Dog Just Growled at my Kid

 On the flip-side, the most dangerous thing you can do is to train a dog NOT to growl.
 It literally just cuts out any pleasantries - setting them up to bite with ZERO notice.

 And that's a nightmare place to be.
-So, thank dog for the growl, huh!?
+So yes, thank dog for the growl.

 3. Even *really well-trained* dogs bite.

-Yes, even those well-trained-blue-medal-winning ones!
+Yes, even the one who win medals.
 Because this really isn't a training issue.
 It's all about emotional state, and being pushed beyond limits.

 Fortunately, most dogs will do everything to avoid biting.
 But just as the world's most gentle parent would lash out and attack, if they thought their child was in danger – if ALL the warnings have been ignored – physicality becomes our last straw of communication.